devlooped/TableStorage/readme.md

 > Install-Package Devlooped.TableStorage
 ```

-There is also a source-only version, if you want to avoid an additional assembly dependency:
+All packages also come in source-only versions, if you want to avoid an additional assembly dependency:

 ```
 > Install-Package Devlooped.TableStorage.Source
 ```

-The source-only package includes all types with the default visibility (internal), so you can decide
+The source-only packages includes all types with the default visibility (internal), so you can decide
 what types to make public by declaring a partial class with the desired visibility.
 To make them all
 public, for example, you can include the same [Visibility.cs](https://github.com/devlooped/TableStorage/blob/main/src/TableStorage/Visibility.cs)
 that the compiled version uses, like: